Judge Says ‘First Time, Long Time’ As She Sentences Sports Radio Host

 The host, who resigned from WFAN shortly after his arrest, had professed his innocence publicly.
 He was convicted after a trial last November.

-Carton, who had also worked in Buffalo, Cleveland, Denver, and Philadelphia at previous career stops, and worked at WNEW in New York before he and Esiason took over WFAN’s morning slot in 2007, following the departure of longtime host Don Imus.
+Carton had also worked in Buffalo, Cleveland, Denver, and Philadelphia at previous career stops.
+He also worked at WNEW in New York before he and Esiason took over WFAN’s morning slot in 2007 following the departure of longtime host Don Imus.

 In 1997, while working at WIP in Philadelphia, Carton claimed on the air that then-Philadelphia Flyers star Eric Lindros had missed a game because he was hung over; the team responded by suing the radio station.